Quinnipiac University emphasizes integrity as one of its guiding principles.

 • The student has been found responsible for a prior violation of the policy and accepts responsibility for the current violation, unless the student requests a hearing.

 1. After receiving the student’s Academic Integrity Response Form and verifying eligibility for Case Review, the Office of Academic Integrity will act expeditiously to select, from the Academic Integrity Board, a case review team consisting of one student and one faculty or staff board member, and will provide written notification to the student(s), staff and faculty member(s) involved indicating that a case review team has been assigned.
-Any member of the Academic Integrity Board who has a conflict of interest in the case must make that conflict known to the director of academic integrity.
+Any member of the Academic Integrity Board who has a conflict of interest in the case must make that conflict known to the coordinator of academic integrity.

 2. Acting with all reasonable dispatch, the case review team will contact, schedule and separately interview the student(s), the faculty member(s) and any witnesses involved in the case as part of their investigation.
 The case review team will also collect and review all evidence relevant to the case.